A template for your EHR project implementation timeline

 1. Demonstrations and evaluation

-Time: two weeks to three months
+Timeframe: two weeks to three months

 How long the EHR demonstration and evaluation take, depends on the number of vendors being auditioned and how the demonstration and evaluation process is conducted.
 Some vendors offer a remote demonstration of their product whereas others allow potential purchasers to “test drive” their product in-house.